Search Term Report

 Filtering on Browse

-With the documents displayed, you can work with them as you normally would when utilizing the Search and Browse pages.
+With the documents displayed, you can work with them as you normally would when utilizing the Browse/Search page.
 You can add them to a review set, code/tag the documents via the Multi Doc Edit menu or Doc Viewer, add them to a production job, etc.

 Currently, documents included in the Expanded Hit Count for a search term can be identified by clicking the Paperclip icon in the upper right corner.
 To view documents that are part of the Unique Hit Count, go to Browse, open the Filter, add the "Search Term Query" field, select the desired terms, and then check the "Unique Hits" box.